Q: After cleaning, how long will my carpets take to dry?

 Q: What method does Carpetech use?

-A: We offer the best of both: Ultra Low Moisture cleaning ( Encapsulation, Bonnette, and HydraMaster RDM).
-And HWE cleaning methods (Truckmounted and portables), depending on the needs of the client and carpet.
+A: We offer the best of both: Very Low Moisture cleaning ( Encapsulation Bonnette Rotaries, and HydraMaster RDM).
+Plus we use HWE cleaning methods (Truckmounted and portables), depending on the needs of the client and carpet.
+The technician will determine the best approach.

 Q: Why not rent a machine at the supermarket?